kobiyoyo/TaskApp/README.md

 - A user can create, delete, edit tasks.

 ## Future features
-* User can Create a timer for each task.
+* User can create a timer for each task.
 * Users can add description to task.
 * Logout after 5 minutes of inactivity